14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 You’re almost there!

 Now you’ll fit the model to the training data.
 First, you’ll need to specify which metrics you want to calculate.
 These are statistics that will help you understand how good the model is at making predictions.
-Do this with metric_set(), specifying the familiar accuracy, precision, and recall.
+You’ll use accuracy, plus four other metrics — sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV) — that you’ll interpret in detail in Step 6.

 Finally, you’ll fit the model.
 Do this by calling the last_fit() function on the workflow and the split specification of the data.
 You’ll also specify which metrics to use.

 Other times, you may use cross-validation, where you’ll split the training data many times and fit the model to each of these splits.
-In this case, you’ll only examine the performance of the model after you have trained your last model.
-For more about this technique, consider reading Chapter 2 in (Boehmke & Greenwell, 2019).
+You’ll return to cross-validation briefly in the Conclusion.
+For more on the technique, consider reading Chapter 2 in (Boehmke & Greenwell, 2019).

 ## .metric .estimator .estimate .config